IBAnimatable/IBAnimatable/README.md

 With `IBAnimatable`, we can design a UI in an Interface Builder like Sketch, and prototype animations in a Swift playground like Framer Studio.
 Also we can use the output of the design directly in the production ready App.

 As a designer, we love Sketch, which is a simple but yet super powerful tool to design UI.
 However, Sketch can't design interaction, navigation, transition and animation, we may need another tool like Framer Studio to design some of them.
 Moreover, to make an App Store ready App, we need to use Xcode and Interface Builder to implement the UI and animations.
-To speed up the process and minimise the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.
+To speed up the process and minimize the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.

 ## Languages
 [中文](https://github.com/JakeLin/IBAnimatable/blob/master/Documentation/README.zh.md)